How it works

 • The parameters required by the script

-Once the image has been processed, Ozwol returns the results of the analysis, as a JSON file or a modified image, according to the type of script that has been executed.
+Once the image has been processed, Ozwol returns the results of the process, as a JSON file or a modified image, according to the type of script that has been executed.
 In the latter case, the resulting image can be downloaded or saved onto a different area (a project repository, a remote server, CDN).

 This approach is recommended if you need to integrate a legacy solution with Ozwol Engine, such as DAM (Digital Asset Management software), to execute advanced operations that cannot be provided by the solution.